- Home

 Beating the average age to pay off a mortgage in Australia

-Your current mortgage is not absolute.
+But your mortgage loan term is not absolute.
 Financial situations change, both at a personal and global scale, which can lead to you needing to re-evaluate whether your existing mortgage is serving you well.
-You may re-evaluate and look at switching loans to get a more competitive interest rate or more attractive home loan features.
-Doing this could also place you closer to paying off your mortgage and help you beat the average age to pay off a mortgage in Australia.
+You may look at switching loans to get a more competitive interest rate or more attractive home loan features.
+Doing this could also put you closer to paying off your mortgage and help you beat the average age to pay off a mortgage in Australia.

 Subscribe to our newsletter